Click on the images below for more details

 A Brief Musical and Decorative History of the Franco-Flemish Harpsichord

-State 6 - 1786, Paris.
-The compass of the keyboards of this state was the same as in State 5 above.
-But the instrument was ‘modernised’ at the time when harpsichords were competing with pianos as ‘expressive’ instruments.
+The instrument was ‘modernised’ at this time when harpsichords were competing with pianos as ‘expressive’ instruments.
 It was given a peau de buffle register and a genouillère to enable the player to ‘swell’ and change the registration without taking his/her hands off the keyboards.
 Various internal blocks for the genouillère still remain as evidence of this state.
-The front surface of the lower full-width belly-rail was inscribed “[Re]fait par N. Hoffmann a Paris 1786” [Nicolas Hoffmann, active 1786-1790] which therefore also gives the date and author of this ravalement.
+The previous owners also report that it had knee levers before the Roberto de Regina 'restoration' - see below.
+The front surface of the lower full-width belly-rail was inscribed “[Re]fait par N. Hoffmann a Paris 1786” which therefore also gives the date and author of of at least one of the authors of this ravalement.
 The peau de buffle upper guide from this state was re-used as a lower guide in the 1971 ‘restoration’ by Roberto de Regina in Buenos Aires (see below).
-De Regina found the calling card of Jacques Barberini [active 1782 - 1791] on the baseboard and so Barberini must also have had a hand in this state, but it seems now impossible to say which features belong to Barberini and which to Hoffmann.
+De Regina found the calling card of Jacques Barberini on the baseboard and so Barberini must also have had a hand in this state, but it seems now impossible to say which features belong to Barberini and which to Hoffmann.

 General notes: There is rigorous scientific evidence that the instrument was originally made in Antwerp and that it uses the Antwerp duim - the thumb or inch - in its design and construction.
 However, most of the original design principles are quite unlike those found in the instruments built in the usual Ruckers/Couchet tradition and these make it clear that it was not originally an instrument from the Ruckers workshops.